-programs we reviewed also faced challenges in delivering software in shorter time frames, and in using commercial software, applying outdated tools and metrics, as well as having limited knowledge and training in newer software development techniques.
+frequently did not match plans.
+The lack of user engagement has contributed to systems that were later found to be operationally unsuitable.
+The programs we reviewed also faced challenges in delivering software in shorter time frames, and in using commercial software, applying outdated tools and metrics, as well as having limited knowledge and training in newer software development techniques.
 DOD acknowledged these challenges and is taking steps to address them, including identifying useful software development metrics and ways to include them in new contracts.
 We recommended, and DOD concurred, that the department ensure its guidance addressing software development provides specific, required direction on the timing, frequency, and documentation of user involvement and feedback.
 Moreover, it should be noted that software development has been a struggle for other non-space weapons programs as well.
 The Defense Innovation Board recently reported that the department's current approach to software development is broken and is a leading source of risk to DOD-it takes too long, is too expensive, and exposes warfighters to unacceptable risk by delaying their access to the tools they need to assure mission success.

-Chairman Fischer, Ranking Member Heinrich, and Members of the Subcommittee, this concludes my statement.
+Chairman Cooper, Ranking Member Turner, and Members of the Subcommittee, this concludes my statement.
 I am happy to answer any questions that you have.

-GAO Contact and Staff Acknowledgements

-If you or your staff have any questions about this statement, please contact me at (202) 512-4841 or chaplainc@gao.gov.
+GAO Contact and Staff Acknowledgments If you or your staff have any questions about this statement, please contact me at (202) 512-4841 or chaplainc@gao.gov.
 Contacts for our Offices of Congressional Relations and Public Affairs may be found on the last page of this statement.
-Individuals who made key contributions to this statement include Rich Horiuchi, Assistant Director; Burns C. Eckert; Emily Bond; Claire Buck; Maricela Cherveny; Erin Cohen; Susan Ditto; Laura Hook, and Anne Louise Taylor.
+Individuals who made key contributions to this statement include Rich Horiuchi, Assistant Director; Erin Cohen (Analyst in Charge); Emily Bond; Claire Buck; Maricela Cherveny; Susan Ditto; Burns C. Eckert; Laura Hook; and Anne Louise Taylor.
 Key contributors for the previous work on which this statement is based are listed in the products cited.